-Following the Discovery Phase, trends and planning assumptions were identified, listening session themes that emerged were examined, and Challenges and Opportunities for the District and its colleges were explored.
-The Trends and Planning Assumptions and Challenges and Opportunities are presented later in this report.
+Following the Discovery Phase, trends and planning assumptions were identified, listening session themes that emerged were examined, and challenges and opportunities for the District and its colleges were explored.
+The trends and planning assumptions and challenges and opportunities are presented later in this report.

 For the Comprehensive Master Plan, the Chancellor's Cabinet and districtwide Planning & Organizational Effectiveness (POE) committee drafted Strategic Directions which were then sent to the Board Institutional Effectiveness Committee, District Council, and then the Board of Trustees for consideration and adoption.
-For the DSO Plan and college EMPs, they met with their respective planning groups to draft goals and objectives to operationalize the district's Strategic Directions and further their own efforts.
+For the DSO Plan and college EMPs, they met with their respective planning groups to draft goals and objectives to operationalize the district's Strategic Directions and advance ongoing initiatives.